shsagir/play-area-sync/docs/craft-3-tune.md

 ## Manually set ENV vars

 Our [Software Preset](/app#toc-software-preset) will populate the ENV vars on fortrabbit for you, see [here](/env-vars) for more on ENV vars.
-So when you have not chosen Craft, or you are just curious how this works, or your ENV vars have been deleted accidentally.
-This is what will be set:
+So when you have not chosen Craft while creating the App, or you are just curious how this works, or your ENV vars have been deleted accidentally.
+This here is what is set:

 ```dotenv
 DB_DATABASE=${MYSQL_DATABASE}